 The blue animated waveforms show amplitude of the partials of played notes in real time.

 A number of controls shape the harmonic spectrum.

-The Ratio control adjusts the pitch ratio between each partial and its nearest neighbor.
+The Ratio control adjusts the pitch ratio between each partial and its nearest neighbour.

 Parity is the proportion of odd and even harmonics.
 Odd and even refer to integer multiples of the fundamental pitch.